redFrik/udk18-Discrete_Structures/udk171026/README.md

 )

-//--piano phase
-//Steve Reich - Piano Phase https://www.youtube.com/watch?v=7P_9hDzG1i0
+//--Steve Reich - Piano Phase
 //simplified version - same phrase for both sequencers - only difference is that the second one play slightly slower (
 Pdef(\ping1).stop;